Fcornaire/TF.EX/EX-API.md

 #### Register the custom Save/Load delegate

-Call the precedent delegate with something like this:
+Call the previous delegate with something like this:

 ```C#
 TfExAPIModImports.RegisterVariantStateEvents(this, "customVariantName", OnSaveState, OnLoadState);